02

 Every tool was already part of the existing workflow.

-That’s the part I want nonprofit leaders and PMs to hear clearly: the barrier wasn’t budget.
 The barrier was realizing a stack like this could support a real project from idea to deployment.

 The build

-It wasn’t effortless
+It wasn’t effortless.

 The push to get Playground live was intense.